There are now 2 possible online modes for units:

 - 12 points

-- Indicative assessments in this unit are as follows: (1) project proposal and (2) project presentation.
+Indicative assessments in this unit are as follows: project proposal.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - enrolment inthe Doctor of Education (30810)